RiyadhKh4n/crypto-quiz/TESTING.md

 ![timer](docs/testing/timer.png)

-Once it was styled I writting the functionality to which would allow the timer to start once the relevant buttons had been selected.
+Once it was styled I began writting the functionality to which would allow the timer to start once the relevant buttons had been selected.
 I knew that there were two instances where I wanted the timer to begin; when they begin the quiz and if they decide to replay the quiz.
 The relevant buttons are displayed below:

 ![start](docs/testing/continue.png)